PavlaBerankova/PavlaBerankova/README.md

 ## About me
 👩‍💻 I started learning programming since 2022, during my parental leave, first with Swift.

-🌱 Along the way I’ve explored some web basics (HTML, CSS), React Native.
+🌱 Along the way I’ve explored some web basics (HTML, CSS).

 ✨ I have been working as a PHP programmer since 2026, making websites on a company CMS and learning the Laravel framework in my free time.